 Make a Plan

-When you are ready to start onboarding members of your team, it is important that you are prepared to provide a clear vision of what the company does, its roadmap for the future, and a detailed description of what each team member does.
-These documents will ensure that every person that joins the team is on the same page and has a shared understanding of the company’s values, goals and targets.
+When you are ready to start onboarding members of your team, it's important to provide a clear vision of what the company does, its roadmap for the future, and a detailed description of what each team member does.
+These documents will ensure that every person who joins the team is on the same page and has a shared understanding of the company’s values, goals, and targets.

 Start Small and Scale as Needed

 Without the constraints of office space, your workforce can grow or shrink as your business demands.
 The good news is that with freelancers, you can hire or scale back to fit your needs and budget.